Updated: Nov 23, 2021

-Rishi Sunak's, Chancellor of the Exchequer, budget statement made on the 3rd of March 2021 has helped to allay fears in the housing market.
+Chancellor of the Exchequer, Rishi Sunak, made a budget statement, on the 3rd of March 2021.
+It has helped to allay fears in the housing market.
 The predictions of the budget of 2021 created trepidation among the wealthy.
-As chatter circulated that the chancellor would need to introduce a wealth tax, as well as a hike in Capital gains tax, both of these policies, would have negatively impacted investment into the prime central London market.
+Chatter circulated, that the chancellor would need to introduce a wealth tax, as well as, a hike in Capital gains tax.
+Both of these policies, would have negatively impacted investment into the prime central London market.

 However, what transpired was a smoother budget.
-The hikes in taxation which were felt to be on the horizon never came to pass.
-The budget is in fact supportive of the the housing market.
+The hikes in taxation which were felt to be on the horizon, never came to pass.
+The budget is in fact supportive of the housing market.

-The two main policies which will go some way to helping prop up the market are the extension of the stamp duty holiday and a new mortgage guarantee.
+The two main policies, which will help prop up the market, are the extension of the stamp duty holiday and a new mortgage guarantee.

 1. Stamp duty holiday